Chandra Wickramasinghe: Education and career

 Wickramasinghe studied at Royal College, Colombo, the University of Ceylon (where he graduated in 1960 with a BSc First Class Honours in mathematics), and at Trinity College and Jesus College, Cambridge, where he obtained his PhD and ScD degrees.
-Following his education, Wickramasinghe was a Fellow of Jesus College, Cambridge from 1963 to 1973, until he became professor of applied mathematics and astronomy at University College Cardiff.
+Following his education, Wickramasinghe was a Fellow of Jesus College, Cambridge from 1963 to 1973, then became professor of applied mathematics and astronomy at University College Cardiff.
 Wickramasinghe was a consultant and advisor to the President of Sri Lanka from 1982 to 1984, and played a key role in founding the Institute of Fundamental Studies in Sri Lanka.

 After fifteen years at University College Cardiff, Wickramasinghe took an equivalent position in the University of Cardiff, a post he held from 1990 until 2006.
 After retirement in 2006, he incubated the Cardiff Center for Astrobiology as a special project reporting to the president of the university.
 In 2011 the project closed down, losing its funding in a series of UK educational cut backs.
 After this event, Wickramasinghe was offered the opportunity to move to the University of Buckingham as Director of the Buckingham Centre for Astrobiology, University of Buckingham where he has been since 2011.
 He maintains his part-time position as a UK Professor at Cardiff University.
-In 2015 he was elected Visiting scholar, Churchill College, Cambridge, England 2015/16.
+In 2015 he was elected Visiting scholar, Churchill College, Cambridge, England for 2015 and 2016.

 He is a co-founder and board member of the Institute for the Study of Panspermia and Astroeconomics, set up in Japan in 2014, and the Editor-in-Chief of the Journal of Astrobiology & Outreach.
 He was a Visiting By-Fellow, Churchill College, Cambridge, England 2015/16; Professor and Director of the Buckingham Centre for Astrobiology at the University of Buckingham, a post he has held since 2011; Affiliated Visiting Professor, University of Peradeniya, Sri Lanka; and a board member and research director at the Institute for the Study of Panspermia and Astroeconomics, Ogaki-City, Gifu, Japan.

 In 2017, Wickramasinghe was appointed adjunct professor in the Department of Physics, at the University of Ruhuna, Matara, Sri Lanka.